Psychology Faculty Research Interests 2013-2014

 Philip Servos, PhD - The neural bases of somatosensory and visual perception.

-Ketan Shankardass, PhD - Health equity solutions, including whole of government approaches, neighbourhood determinants of healthy and unhealthy copying, and public opinion.
+Ketan Shankardass, PhD - Health equity solutions, including whole of government approaches, neighbourhood determinants of healthy and unhealthy copying, and political will/public opinion.

 Robb Travers, PhD -to understand HIV 'risk behaviours' in broader social context and the development and impact of interventions at various levels (individual, community and structural/societal); factors that impede emotional well-being of lesbian, gay, bisexual and transgender youth as well as people living with HIV/AIDS.